react-boilerplate/react-boilerplate/docs/general/README.md

 support for the [Chrome Redux DevTools Extension] – if you have it installed, you can see, play back and change your action history!

-[Chrome Redux DevTools Extension]: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd
+[chrome redux devtools extension]: https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd

 ## Next generation JavaScript